 Additionally, The Division 2’s PvP component has been reworked and now includes multiple ‘Dark Zones’ where players can face-off and earn more powerful gear.
-With a recent update that added a brand-new 8-player raid, Ubisoft has plans to support the game long-term.
+With a recent update that added a brand new 8-player raid, Ubisoft has plans to support the game long-term.

 Halo 5: Guardians

-Halo 5: Guardians is the latest entry and pits players against a mysterious and unstoppable force threatening to destroy the galaxy, all while searching for a Master Chief who’s disappeared.
+Halo 5: Guardians is the latest entry and pits players against a mysterious and unstoppable force threatening to destroy the galaxy, while searching for a Master Chief who’s vanished.

 While the game’s story campaign is rather brief, clocking in around 8-12 hours, the real highlight here is Halo 5’s multiplayer, which introduced a new 24-player Warzone mode that sprinkles in AI enemies into already chaotic PvP team fights.

 Risk of Rain 2

 Risk of Rain 2 is an Early Access Steam title that’s been making big waves due to its shift from a side-scrolling 2D platformer to a full 3D third-person shooter.

 The game rewards you for fighting through hordes of alien monsters with better gear to augment your character’s abilities.
 Currently, Risk of Rain 2 has six different character classes, which developer Hopoo Games plans to expand on in the future.

 Anthem is a lot closer to being like Destiny than BioWare would like us to believe.
-The third-person action game fulfills every dream of becoming Iron Man and has up to four players exploring the world of Bastion, eliminating different species of powerful monsters and collecting powerful gear.
+The third-person action game fulfills all your dreams of becoming Iron Man and has up to four players exploring the world of Bastion, eliminating different species of powerful monsters and collecting powerful gear.

 Aside from satisfying combat and traversal systems, the game has some of the best customization options for making your javelin stand out.
 While Anthem’s lack of end-game content and poor optimization has been well-documented by this point, the recent Sunken Stronghold update added a new raid and fixes for a myriad of performance issues.

 Rage 2 is an upcoming first-person shooter developed by id Software and Avalanche Studios.
 The game is set 30 years after the events of the original Rage, and has you controlling Walker, the last surviving ranger in a post-apocalyptic world that’s been inhabited by deadly mutants following an asteroid collision on Earth.

-Aside from a huge open-world filled with traveling bandits and enemy strongholds to infiltrate, you’ll have access to an array of superhuman abilities, called Nanotrites, which grant unique traversal and combat options.
+Aside from a huge open-world filled with traveling bandits and enemy bastions to infiltrate, you’ll have access to an array of superhuman abilities, called Nanotrites, which grant unique traversal and combat options.

 Cyberpunk 2077 is an upcoming first-person action RPG developed and published by CD Projekt.
 The game is an adaptation of the 1988 tabletop game Cyberpunk 2020, set fifty-seven years later in a dystopian future.

 Atomic Heart is an upcoming first-person shooter from indie developer Mundfish.
 The game takes place in an alternate universe where a technical revolution under the Soviet Union’s regime has taken place.
 The player assumes control of a Soviet KGB officer who’s been tasked with infiltrating a secret facility that’s gone radio silent and find out what’s gone wrong.

-Atomic Heart features an expansive open-world, consisting of several regions with different biomes and structures with multiple levels to explore.
+Atomic Heart features an expansive open world, consisting of several regions with different biomes and structures with multiple levels to explore.
 In addition to deadly robots, players will have to deal with zombies and a myriad of other bizarre, hostile creatures throughout the game.

-Inspired by games like BioShock and System Shock 2, gameplay focuses on exploring derelict spaceships, scavenging whatever supplies you can find and taking out enemies that get in your way.
-The game provides you with ship layouts ahead of time, allowing you to strategize which route to take and make note of any defenses.
+Inspired by games like BioShock and System Shock 2, the gameplay focuses on exploring derelict spaceships, scavenging whatever supplies you can find and taking out enemies that get in your way.
+The game serves you with ship layouts ahead of time, allowing you to strategize which route to take and make note of any defenses.

-Unlike most FPS, you don’t have to fight every battle with guns, as Void Bastards features a number of traps and tools that can be upgraded and used to distract or deter enemies, leaving room for different playstyles.
+Unlike most FPS, you don’t have to fight every battle with guns, as Void Bastards features a number of traps and tools that can be upgraded and used to distract or restrain enemies, leaving room for different playstyles.